-An underground distribution line will be constructed which transports the electricity from the inverters to the transformer.
+An underground distribution line, on wooden poles, will be constructed which transports the electricity from the inverters to the transformer.
 The transformer will step up the voltage, and a distribution connection from the transformer will be erected to transport the generated power from the Project to the 44-kV connection point.
 The connection point and feeder line are owned by Hydro One Networks Inc. (HONI) which is the local distribution company.
-The distribution line from the Project to the connection point will be through private land.
+The distribution line from the Project to the connection point will be along municipal road right-of-ways.
+New wooden poles (or existing poles) will be used.